jarradpiper/solar_garage/README.md

 Simple to:

-- Collect data from the Solar Garage at Tonsley
+- Collect data from the Solar Garage at Tonsley via JSON API
 - Store data in a database
 - Provide a cool visualisation of that data
 - Provide chart reports of the data